hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02b-Interact.md

 + Expressions
   + a statement closed w/ semicolon (`;`)
   + missing semicolon automatically inserted
-  + readability: always recommended adding a semicolon at the end of all satatements
+  + readability: always recommended adding a semicolon at the end of all statements
   + flow of program
-    + statement exectuted sequentially from top to bottom
+    + statement executed sequentially from top to bottom
-    + modified by statements such as consitional statements or iteration statement
+    + modified by statements such as conditional statements or iteration statement